PorkodiVenkatesh/DataStructures/Day1/README.md

 - We can access the each element in the array using index
 - size is fixed

+### When

+- there is a problem in which they are asking you to handle collection/group of homogenous elmts
+- and size is known

 ### need to Know
 - how to get an size from user
 - how to declare an array